Skip to Content

 • Toss the blueberries in a bit of flour.
 This will help them stay suspended in the batter while the bread bakes.

-• Use the right size loaf pan.
+• Use the right loaf pan.
 This recipe fits in a 9×5 loaf pan.
-If you use a smaller pan the batter will spill over the pan when it bakes.
-If all you have is a smaller 8×4 pan then you can fill two smaller pans but reduce the baking time.
-The 8×4 loaf pans will only need to bake for 45 to 55 minutes.
+If you use a smaller pan the batter will spill over the edges when it bakes.
+If you use a glass pan, reduce the temperature by 25°F.

-blueberry banana bread cooling on a wire rack
+A loaf of blueberry banana bread on a cooling rack.

 Frequently Asked Questions